dwright37/trope-reports/reports/Mixtral-8x7B-Instruct-v0.1.md

 ---

-### T402: Awareness of surveillance impacts behavior.
+### T402: Pervasive surveillance has a chilling effect on behavior.

 |Support|
 |---|